 Read all my posts on things to do in Goa!

-But before I do, please know Goa is beautiful beyond her beaches.
+Please know Goa is beautiful beyond her beaches.

 My objective is to highlight those lesser known treasures of Goa, where nature prevails in abundance, locals value ancient cultural practices and tourist trails merges with indigenous tree of life.
+The vice of over-tourism is yet to reach these parts of Goa, hence you are in for a more authentic experience.

 In pictures: Cyclone Kyarr and its aftermath!